Ignaz Ježower: Career

 From 1931 to 1939, they lived with their daughter Veronika in the Wilmersdorf artist colony.
 Fellow intellectuals Alfred Kantorowicz, Ernst Busch, Erich Weinert, Peter Huchel, Ernst Bloch and many other celebrities also lived there in the so-called Roten Insel (Red Island) that was hated by the Nazis.

 Nazi Era & Fate

-On 13 January 1942 Ignaz and Erna Jezower were driven out of a collection point at the synagogue on Levetzowstrasse 7-8 in the Tiergarten district, with several hundred Berliners through the city to the Grunewald train station where they, and 1,034 others, were placed in 3rd class passenger cars.
+On 13 January 1942 Ignaz and Erna Jeżower were driven out of a collection point at the synagogue on Levetzowstrasse 7-8 in the Tiergarten district, with several hundred Berliners through the city to the Grunewald train station where they, and 1,034 others, were placed in 3rd class passenger cars.
 They were 71 and 61 years old.
 This train (Transport 8, train Da 44) travelled from Berlin to Riga and they were murdered there upon arrival.